ivasilyev/Misc/README.md

 ## percentage_plot
 This script allows to visualize a specified part of the existing dataframe through a heatmap.
 As an option, the percentage may be calculated from the given external data containing tab-delimited sample name and pre-calculated total sum.
 The required packages are [pandas](http://pandas.pydata.org/), [matplotlib](http://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/).
 ```
-python3 percentage_plot.py -i sampledata.txt -t dataframe_with_header.txt -s sum.txt -c index_id -o heatmap_1
+python3 percentage_plot.py -i sampledata.txt -t dataframe_with_header.txt -s sum.txt -c index_id -o heatmap_1 -f 0.05
 ```
-Like the previous, resulting it, dataframes with raw and percentage data supplied with the heatmaps would be created created into the *heatmap_1* directory.
+Like the previous, resulting it, dataframes with raw and percentage data supplied with the heatmaps containing 0.05x-scaled axis will be created inside the *heatmap_1* directory.

 ## filechecker_empty
 A tool for detection of zero-sized files within the specified directory containing pretty large amount of files.
 However, it does not see files starting with special symbols, e.g. dots.